YifanXu74/MQ-Det/README.md

 If set ``VISION_QUERY.QUERY_BANK_PATH`` to ``''``, the model will automatically extract the vision query bank from the (few-shot) training set before fine-tuning.

+Note that current code does not support GroundingDINO for few-shot fine-tuning.
+Please try modulated pre-training and finetuning-free evaluation.

 ## Single-Modal Evaluation